 Consultations, Referrals, and Transfers of Care

 Historically, the terms “consultation,” “referral,” and “transfer of care” have sometimes been used interchangeably.
-That continues to be case, with understanding of the terms varying among individuals and regions of the country.
-However, the AAFP believes there are essential differences among these terms.
+That continues to be the case, with understanding of the terms varying among individuals and regions of the country.
+However, the American Academy of Family Physicians (AAFP) believes there are essential differences among these terms.

 A consultation is a request from one physician to another for an advisory opinion.
 The consultant performs the requested service and makes written recommendations regarding diagnosis and treatment to the requesting physician.
 The requesting physician utilizes the consultant’s opinion combined with his own professional judgment and other considerations (e.g. patient preferences, other consultations, family concerns, and comorbidities) to provide treatment for the patient.

 A transfer of care occurs when one physician turns over responsibility for the comprehensive care of a patient to another physician.
-The transfer may be initiated by either the patient or by the patient’s physician, and it may be either permanent or for a limited period of time until the patient’s condition improves or resolves.
+The transfer may be initiated by either the patient or by the patient’s physician, and it may be either permanent or for a limited period of time until the patient’s condition improves or resolves, or based on the patient wishes.
 When initiated by the patient’s physician, the transferring physician should explicitly inform the patient of the transfer, and assist the patient with timely transfer of care consistent with local practice.
-(2007 COD) (2012 COD)
+(2007 COD) (2017 COD)